 Keeping American green tree frogs as pets is an enjoyable experience for beginners and experts alike.
 This species is hardier than most tree frogs which makes them easy to care for.
-There are some necessities and daily attention is required, but only minimal once their enclosure is set up.
+Daily attention is required, but it’s minimal once their enclosure is set up.

 This guide will show you everything you need to know to properly care for American green tree frogs.
 From setting up their cage, feeding, reproduction, and everything in-between.

 American green tree frogs are common in the Southeastern United States and because of this, many people catch them in the wild and bring them home as pets.
-I personally don’t have a problem with; this species’ conservation status is “Least Concern” afterall.
-I do, however, suggest buying captive bred frogs instead.
-Frogs caught in the wild have a difficult time adapting to cages, it’s impossible to determine their age, and they often carry diseases.
+I tend to frown upon this because it can be stressful for a wild animal to be placed in captivity.

-When creating a captive habitat for American green tree frogs, it’s important to remember they are an arboreal species that prefer living in trees.
+When creating a habitat for American green tree frog pets, it’s important to remember they are an arboreal species that prefer living in trees.
 This means vertical space is more important than the width or depth of the enclosure.

 - A large, shallow water dish

-- Heat lamp for creating a nice temperature gradient
+- Heat lamp for creating a temperature gradient

 - A non-particulate substrate